Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Regular polygons on the sphere

-Another important feature of the polygon is the internal angle between two consecutive sides, $\gamma$, which appears halved in the rectangular triangles of Fig.~\ref{FgAp:1}(b).
-In the planar case the internal angle of a $N$-sided regular polygon is just $\gamma_0=(N-2)\pi/N$.
-In the spherical case Napier's rules lead to the relation
+Another important feature of the polygon is the interior angle between two consecutive sides, $\gamma$, which appears halved in the rectangular triangles of Fig.~\ref{FgAp:1}(b).
+In the planar case, the interior angle of an $N$-sided regular polygon is just $\gamma_0=(N-2)\pi/N$.
+In the spherical case, Napier's rules lead to the relation

-With curvature, in general, $N\gamma$, becomes larger than the sum of internal angles of a planar $N$-sided regular polygon: $N\gamma_0 = (N-2)\pi$.
-The maximum difference appears for case of $\theta_N=2\pi/N$ where the $N$ vertices lie at the equator $(\eta=\pi/2$ and $P/R=2\pi$) and the polygon becomes a circle leading to $\gamma=\pi$ and therefore a $2\pi$ excess in the sum of internal angles.
-By virtue of Girard's theorem, such difference, known as the \emph{excess angle}, is directly related to the area of the spherical polygon, $A$, leading to its solid angle expression
+With curvature, in general, $N\gamma$, becomes larger than the sum of interior angles of a planar $N$-sided regular polygon: $N\gamma_0 = (N-2)\pi$.
+The maximum difference appears for the case of $\theta_N=2\pi/N$ where the $N$ vertices lie at the equator $(\eta=\pi/2$ and $P/R=2\pi$) and the polygon becomes a circle, leading to $\gamma=\pi$ and therefore a $2\pi$ excess in the sum of interior angles.
+By virtue of Girard's theorem, such difference, known as the \emph{excess angle}, is directly related to the area of the spherical $N$-gon, $A_N$, leading to its solid angle expression

+This is a particular case of the Gauss-Bonnet theorem applied to the sphere.
 The solid angle can be readily put as a function of the perimeter by using $P/R=P\kappa=N\theta_N$.
-For the case of $N\rightarrow\infty$, the polygon becomes a \emph{ring}, i.e., a constant latitude parallel on the sphere.
+For the case of $N\rightarrow\infty$, the polygon becomes a \emph{ring}, i.e., a constant latitude geographical parallel on the sphere.
 In such case Eq.~(\ref{eq:solidangle}) tends to

 As expected, the latter expression represents the solid angle of a spherical cap as a function of the cap's base perimeter, being $0$ for $P/R=0$ (planar case) and $2\pi$ for $P/R=2\pi$ (equatorial case).
-The general $N$ analytic expression for the solid angle provides the explicit form of the SO(3) and SU(2) holonomies discussed in the main text.
-In Appendix~\ref{AppPhases}, the connection of such spin holonomy, $-\Omega/2$, with the global and geometric phases in parallel transport becomes explicit.
+The general $N$ analytic expression for the solid angle, $\Omega_N$, provides the explicit form of the SO(3) and SU(2) holonomies discussed in the main text.
+In Appendix~\ref{AppPhases}, the connection of such spin holonomy, $-\Omega_N/2$, with the global and geometric phases in parallel transport becomes explicit.